YuhaoQIAN/YuhaoQIAN/README.md

 ---

-I see the world — and myself — through different lens.
+I see the world, and myself, through different lens.

 The path keeps changing, so I keep walking.
 The mountain keeps rising, so I keep climbing.
 The world keeps moving, so I keep learning.

-One step at a time —
+One step at a time,
 with purpose, with humility, and with a quiet passion to help more people thrive.